aframevr/aframe/docs/components/laser-controls.md

 The laser-controls component provides tracked controls with a laser or ray cursor shooting out to be used for input and interactions. *DoF* stands for [degrees of freedom][dof].
-Because they only require rotation and some form of input, laser-based interactions scale well across 0 DoF (gaze-based, Cardboard), and 6 DoF (Vive, Oculus Touch).
+Because they only require rotation and some form of input, laser-based interactions scale well across 0 DoF (gaze-based), and 6 DoF (Vive, Oculus Touch).
 If desired, we can get a consistent form of interaction that works across all VR platforms with a single line of HTML.

 [meta-touch-controls]: ./meta-touch-controls.md